Serotype: Role in organ transplantation

 The immune system is capable of discerning a cell as being 'self' or 'non-self' according to that cell's serotype.
 In humans, that serotype is largely determined by human leukocyte antigen (HLA), the human version of the major histocompatibility complex.
 Cells determined to be non-self are usually recognized by the immune system as foreign, causing an immune response, such as hemagglutination.
 Serotypes differ widely between individuals; therefore, if cells from one human (or animal) are introduced into another random human, those cells are often determined to be non-self because they do not match the self-serotype.
 For this reason, transplants between genetically non-identical humans often induce a problematic immune response in the recipient, leading to transplant rejection.
 In some situations, this effect can be reduced by serotyping both recipient and potential donors to determine the closest HLA match.

 Human leukocyte antigens

+Bacteria

+Most bacteria produce antigenic substances on the outer surface that can be distinguished by serotyping.